Welcome to the website of the Green Parliamentary Group in the German Bundestag

 From 2005 to 2009 Germany was governed by a CDU/CSU-SPD Grand Coalition.
 We were one of three parties in opposition, each with a similar number of seats.

-Since autumn 2009 a Coalition by CDU/CSU and FDP governs Germany.
-We are again one of three parties in opposition.
-Our parliamentary group is made up of 68 members - the largest representation of ecological/social policies in any parliament around the world.
-Members of the German Green Party also make up a significant share of the Green parliamentary group in the European Parliament in Brussels/Strasbourg.
-In countries in and beyond Europe, there are at least 32 Green parties; some are represented in their national parliaments, some are part of their national governments.
+From 2009 to 2013 a Coalition by CDU/CSU and FDP governed Germany.
+We were again one of three parties in opposition.
+Our parliamentary group was made up of 68 members - the largest representation of ecological/social policies in any parliament around the world.
+Members of the German Green Party also made up a significant share of the Green parliamentary group in the European Parliament in Brussels/Strasbourg.
+In countries in and beyond Europe, there were at least 32 Green parties; some are represented in their national parliaments, some are part of their national governments.

 Here are our positions to the topics